-These four Methods of using Bollinger Bands illustrate four different philosophical approaches to the market and the techniques of John Bollinger.
-Detailed explanations for each Method are available on the METHODS section of main menu.
+These four Methods of using Bollinger Bands illustrate four different approaches to the market.
+The first three were introduced in John Bollinger's book, Bollinger on Bollinger Bands.
+Method IV, not mentioned in the book, is a variation of Method I. Detailed explanations for each Method are available on the METHODS section of the main menu.

 Method I - Volatility Breakout - also known as The Squeeze, anticipates high volatility, taking advantage of the cyclical nature of volatility.
 Low volatility begets high volatility, so we provide lists of stocks with extremely low volatility anticipating that an expansion of volatility may follow.

 Perhaps the most elegant direct application of Bollinger Bands is a volatility breakout system.
 These systems have been around a long time and exist in many varieties and forms.
 The earliest breakout systems used simple averages of the highs and lows, often shifted up or down a bit.
 As time went on average true range was frequently a factor.